Welcome to the

 In

-expanded to include the audio work of East Midlands writers and
+the work of East Midlands writers and

 poets, which can be heard here.
-This
+Among

-company has filmed and produced web site video content for Skills for Care as well as running media training sessions in
+company has filmed and produced Action Learning web site video content

 Holland for APM

-Web site and content © North Point Productions Limited 2012
+Web site and content © 2014 North Point Productions Limited